 If you need to speak to someone, simply call 0345 555 7 600 or email us.

-a.
-If you have a Generation Unit and have registered to receive the Feed-in Tariff from The Renewable Energy Company (trading as ‘Microtricity’), these terms and conditions apply to you.
+If you have a Generation Unit and have applied to be registered to receive the Feed-in Tariff from The Renewable Energy Company (trading as ‘Microtricity’), these terms and conditions apply to you.

 If you’re a business or community organisation

 If you have a business Associated Supply this Contract applies as well as our Business Supply Terms.
 If there’s any conflict between this Contract and our Business Supply Terms, the Business Supply Terms will always take precedence to ensure that our business customers are treated the same.